Shuttlerock/trailer/README.md

 # Trailer

 Trailer provides a Ruby framework for tracing events in the context of a request or background job.
-It allows you to easily tag and log events with metadata, so that you can easily search later for e.g. all events and exceptions related to a particular order.
+It allows you to tag and log events with metadata, so that you can search later for e.g. all events and exceptions related to a particular request.

 ## Installation